chef/chef-web-docs/content/unified_mode.md

 ### Rescue Blocks And Other Ruby Constructs Work Correctly

-In `unifed_mode` it is now easy to write a rescue wrapper around a Chef resource:
+In `unifed_mode` it is now easy to write a rescue wrapper around a Chef Infra resource:

 ```ruby
 begin